bennyw31210/HMCTS-Task-Manager/README.md

 ## Overview

 **HMCTS Task Manager** is a simple task management web  application designed to assist caseworkers in keeping track of their tasks and effectively managing their workloads.
-The site utilises **FastAPI** (Python) for the backend and a lightweight **HTML/CSS/JavaScript** frontend.
+The site utilises **FastAI (Python)** for the backend and a lightweight **HTML/CSS/JavaScript** frontend.
 It allows users to create, view, update and delete tasks via a simple interface through a RESTful API.

 ---

 ## Features

-- REST API for task management (CRUD operations).
+- REST API for task management (CRUD operations)
 - Interactive frontend web app
 - PostgreSQL database integration
 - Logging system